 One thing that surprised me with this restaurant over others in the state was the waiter service.
 I have never visited a vegan restaurant with waiter service, so this was a nice surprise.

 Why you should visit Organic Garden Cafe

-I would recommend Beverly Organic Garden cafe to anyone looking for a fresh, healthy, appetizing meal.
+I would recommend Beverly Organic Garden cafe to anyone looking for a fresh, healthy, appetizing meal in the Boston metro.
 This restaurant proves that vegan food does not have to be bland or weird.
-Here you will find variations on many traditional foods, instead of all strange dishes.
+Here you will find fun & healthy variations on many traditional foods, instead of all strange dishes.
 I would think that vegans and meat eaters both will enjoy the various choices available.
-Do yourself a favor and take a side trip to Beverly on your next trip to Boston: you won’t leave dissapointed!
+Do yourself a favor and take a side trip to Beverly on your next trip to Boston: you won’t leave disappointed!

 Directions: Organic Garden Cafe is located in Beverly, MA at 294 Cabot Street.